Bashirkazimi/yelp/README.md

 pip install -r requirements.txt
 ```

+There are two pickled Machine Learning model files that are large, so to test this repo, please download them from [here](https://seafile.cloud.uni-hannover.de/d/26b531317733439b82b4/).

-Alternatively, you could download the Dockerfile in this repository and build a docker image.
+If you don't want to clone the repo locally, you could download the Dockerfile in this repository and build a docker image.
 The dockerfile automatically installs necessary libraries and clones this repository.

-Having downloaded the Dockerfile in a local emptry directory build a docker image using:
+Having downloaded the Dockerfile in a local empty directory (along with the downloaded model files), build a docker image using:

 ```
 docker build -t <YOUR-CHOICE-OF-NAME>:<YOUR-CHOICE-OF-TAG> .